 Biggest accomplishment for the environment: “With Local I‘a, we’re starting to get fishermen to ask what is needed and what is requested from the community instead of just fishing for anything.
 We’re actually making a difference with the local populations and trying to get them to target the species that are not overfished and getting the customers to [become familiar with] more species other than the normal ones you hear of, so they can relieve the pressures on those populations.”

 What can someone do to live more sustainably: “Be a mindful consumer.
 Inquire about the origin and choose to support certain businesses because they have higher values and sustainability in mind.”

-Director of Education and Outreach at Sustainable Coastlines Hawaiʻi
+Education Director at Sustainable Coastlines Hawaiʻi

 Hometown: San Francisco, California

 Biggest accomplishment for the environment: “Being able to educate over 15,000 students about plastic pollution and ways to protect our oceans and coastlines.”